tizianoflati/reditools2.0/README.md

 ---
 Make sure the following libraries are installed:

-- htslib and samtools (see http://www.htslib.org/download/ and https://www.biostars.org/p/328831/ for instructions)
+- htslib (see http://www.htslib.org/download/ and https://www.biostars.org/p/328831/ for instructions)
+- samtools:

+> sudo apt-get install samtools

 - an MPI implementation.
 We suggest OpenMPI, but you can choose whatever you like the most.
 For installing OpenMPI, try the following command:
 > sudo apt-get install openmpi-common libopenmpi-dev